gautam-coder/gautam-coder/README.md

 ## 👋 About Me

 I am **Gautam Gaur**, an **AI Engineer, Data Scientist, and Python Developer** with expertise in building **scalable AI systems, multi-agent architectures, and custom-trained models**.
-With 3+ years of professional experience, I’ve delivered solutions that helped startups **raise funding, secure IP, and scale AI-driven products to millions of users**.
+I’ve delivered solutions that helped startups **raise funding, secure IP, and scale AI-driven products to millions of users**.

 ### 🔹 What I Do
 - 🧠 **AI Model Training** → Fine-tuned LLMs using **LoRA, GRPO reinforcement, contrastive learning, and stylometry-based features**.